-Aged 60, is a Vice Chairman of the Board of Directors of both the Company and BOCHK.
-Mr. Sun has been a Vice Chairman of the Board of Directors of BOC since November 2000 and an Executive Vice President of BOC since January 1999.
-Mr. Sun is also a Director of BOC (BVI) and BOCHKG.
-Mr. Sun is the Chairman of the Remuneration Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Sun is a senior engineer.
-Mr. Sun was concurrently the President of the Orient Asset Management Corporation from September 1999 to August 2001.
-Mr. Sun was the First Deputy Director-General of the State Administration of Machinery Industry of the PRC from April 1998 to January 1999 and a Vice Minister of the Ministry of Machinery Industry of the PRC from April 1993.
-Mr. Sun was a Deputy Director-General of the Production Department of the Ministry of Machinery Industry from 1991 to 1993.
-Mr. Sun graduated from Tsinghua University in 1966 with a bachelor's degree.
+Aged 60.
+Vice Chairman of the Company and BOCHK.
+Vice Chairman of BOC since 2000 and Executive Vice President of BOC since 1999.
+Director of BOC (BVI) and BOCHKG.
+Chairman of the Remuneration Committee of the Company and BOCHK.
+President of the Orient Asset Management Corporation from 1999 to 2001.
+First Deputy Director-General of the State Administration of Machinery Industry from 1998 to 1999 and Vice Minister of the Ministry of Machinery Industry from 1993 to 1998.
+Deputy Director-General of the Production Department of the Ministry of Machinery Industry from 1991 to 1993.